 Taylor Swift went to Arrowhead Stadium to watch Travis Kelce and the Chiefs with Mama Kelce

-Taylor Swift was hyped when Travis Kelce scored a touchdown in the second half of their blowout against the Chicago Bears
+Taylor Swift was hyped when Travis Kelce scored a touchdown in the second half of the Chiefs' blowout against the Bears

 The rumors that Travis Kelce and Taylor Swift have a romance (or interest in a romance) have been everywhere, despite there being very little evidence of anything going on — until now.

-We finally have evidence that Swift is aware of Kelce's existence and may even be friendly with him.
+We finally have evidence that Swift is aware of Kelce's existence and might even be friendly with him.

 The 12-time Grammy-winning singer and songwriter was at Arrowhead Stadium on Sunday to watch the two-time Super Bowl champion tight end and his team, the Kansas City Chiefs, take on the Chicago Bears.